 Trivia and History

 The field boundary at Clay Lane around Henhurst Dale happened to be the perfect shape to be turned into a service area many decades later.

 The first sign of the current service station came in 1959, when a petrol station and transport cafe were proposed in the exact position of the current westbound service area.
-This would have been aiming to replace mobile vans and other businesses which were going to lose trade as the A2 gets improved.
+This would have been aiming to replace mobile vans and other businesses which were going to lose trade as the A2 was improved.

 In 1968 the A2 through here was widened, and a service station opened on each side of the road.
 Both sides had an Esso petrol station and a Little Chef positioned close to it.
 The pair were known as Scalers Hill service station.

 The westbound restaurant closed in 2007 too.
 The westbound filling station was rebuilt in around 2011, taking over the abandoned building to make way for a much larger forecourt.
 The site also received Esso's On the Run branding with a Costa offering in the process.